Collections.reverseOrder() in Java with Examples

 It returns a Comparator that imposes reverse order of a passed Comparator object.
-We can use this method to sort a list in reverse order of user defined Comparator.
-For example, in the below program, we have created a reverse of user defined comparator to sort students in descending order of roll numbers.
+We can use this method to sort a list in reverse order of user-defined Comparator.
+For example, in the below program, we have created a reverse of the user-defined comparator to sort students in descending order of roll numbers.

 Unsorted 111 bbbb london 131 aaaa nyc 121 cccc jaipur Sorted by rollno 131 aaaa nyc 121 cccc jaipur 111 bbbb london

 The key thing here to remember is above program uses unchecked and unsafe operations.